Prague Experience logoPrague tourist information & travel guide logo

 Religion in Czechia

-Christianity is the dominant religion in Czechia and the Roman Catholic Church is the main church.
-There are also several Protestant denominations, such as the Evangelical and Hussite churches.
+Christianity is the dominant religion in Czechia, and the Roman Catholic Church is the main church.
+In addition, there are several Protestant denominations, such as the Evangelical and Hussite churches.

 More Information

-For practical information, including advice on when to visit Prague, the weather, what to wear and currency exchange, read our: Prague tourist information guide.
+For more practical information, including advice on when to visit Prague, the weather, what to wear, and currency exchange: Prague tourist information.

 For an easy way to visit Prague, the Prague Package includes a hotel, Prague airport transfers, sightseeing and entertainment.